 - Names of Prior Medical Providers

-5. Medical Treatment for On-the-Job Injuries.
-You should be prepared to name all of the doctors who have examined or treated you for your on-the-job injury regardless of who sent you to each doctor.
+- Medical Treatment for On-the-Job Injuries.
+You should be prepared to name all the doctors who examined or treated you for your on-the-job injury regardless of who sent you to each doctor.
 In addition, you should be prepared to describe the type of treatment that each doctor provided and to explain whether and how the treatment improved your condition.

-If you are running into issues with your workers’ comp benefits or have been asked to give a deposition, we encourage you to call us for counsel.
+If you are running into issues with your workers’ comp benefits or have been asked to give a deposition, we encourage you to contact a workers’ compensation lawyer from our law firm for counsel.
+We can help you prepare for the deposition, offering guidance and support.
+You don’t have to go through this alone.